 Course Structure and Study Time

-Every week you will gain access to one or two sessions.
-You can ask questions about the content of the course during the weekly live chat sessions as well as on the course forum.
+The course consists of nine sessions and you will gain access to all of them on the course start date.
+You will have the opportunity to ask questions about the content of the course during a live chat session during the last week of the course as well as on the course forum.